yuburoll/phalwol/README.md

 All codes are in MIT License.

+Markdown documents and photos in docs/images folder are copyrighted, all rights reserved.

 The case and layout design of Phalwol is licensed under CC BY-NC-SA 4.0 (Attribution-NonCommercial-ShareAlike) by default, with an additional limited permission for commercial use under the following conditions:

 - You are an individual, not acting on behalf of any company or organization.